-The union vote on whether CEO-designate Karl-Friedrich Stracke should head Opel has been postponed to April 11, 2011, according to the report from Automobilwoche.
+The union vote on whether chief executive-designate Karl-Friedrich Stracke should head Opel has been postponed to April 11, 2011, according to the report from Automobilwoche.
 Stracke was supposed to have started on the post by April 1.
 However, the labor union of Opel, the European subsidiary of General Motors Co., has expressed concerns over future power structure.

 Employees are seeking GM’s assurances that the subsidiary will be autonomous from its mother company.
 Last January, Opel changed from being a private firm to a stock corporation.